opengeospatial/ogcapi-workshop/workshop/content/docs/api-deep-dive/tiles.md

 of vector features ("vector tiles"), coverages, maps (or imagery) and other types of geospatial information.
-Although it can be used independently, the OGC API - Tiles building blocks can be combined with other OGC API Standards and draft specifications for additional capabilities or increasing interoperability for specific types of data.
+Although it can be used independently, the OGC API - Tiles building blocks can be combined with other OGC API Standards and candidate Standards for additional capabilities or increasing interoperability for specific types of data.
 The OGC API - Tiles standard references the [OGC Two Dimensional Tile Matrix Set (TMS) and Tileset Metadata standard](https://docs.ogc.org/is/17-083r4/17-083r4.html), which defines logical